-Last day to add a 1st term half course: Friday, September 15th, 2017
+Last day to add a 2nd term half course: Tuesday, January 16th, 2018

-Last day to drop 1st term half course without academic penalty: Monday, November 13th, 2017 Last day to add a 2nd term half course: Tuesday, January 16th, 2018
+Last day to drop 2nd term half course without academic penalty: Wednesday, March 7th, 2018

-Last day to drop 2nd term half course without academic penalty: Wednesday, March 7th, 2018 Faculty of Social Science policy states that oversleeping or misreading an exam schedule is not an excuse for a make-up.
+9. Faculty of Social Science policy states that oversleeping or misreading an exam schedule is not an excuse for a make-up.
 This rule applies to all mid-term tests and final exams in the Department of Economics.